lbryio/lbry.tech/README.md

 ## Local Installation

-### Npm
+### npm
 ```bash
 npm install
 ```

-### Alternatively Yarn
+### Yarn

 There is a yarn.lock file, you can thus use yarn to install a guaranteed working configuration of packages.
 This is generally a lot faster to install and more stable.
-Yarn as a cli is however not necessarily more stable than npm and as such it's optional.
+Yarn as a CLI is not necessarily more stable than npm and as such, it's optional.
 Install yarn here: https://yarnpkg.com/en/docs/install

 Then
 ```bash